Eco-House: Home Construction Goes Green

 • Demonstrate commitment to environmental stewardship

 When Custom Structures decided to introduce their eco-friendly homes, they recognized this as an opportunity to illustrate that “going green does not mean going broke.”
 Elliott explained that they decided to take on this project “to raise the bar on what Lynchburg gets.”
 Custom Structures considers first-time homebuyers and retirees as likely customers and provides them with the whole package—good indoor air quality, superior materials plus exceptional energy-savings systems.
 It is remarkable just how far home construction has come in its pursuit of green.
+If you’re planning to relocate your mobile home, hiring Alberta mobile home moving services to help you is the most convenient option.

 In crating the Eco-House, Elliot explains, “we have spent the last year and a half dissecting all types of materials, methods and systems to find out what is true and what is not.”
 He warns that today “green” is something that people are using as a marketing ploy.
 Sometimes it is used in the wrong way and products are not really green.
 “We try to find as many local, regional and natural products; products that take less energy to manufacture; and are true to what they say…that’s green!”

 LEED certification requires that in the construction of the house the contractors must follow a chain of custody on all of the waste and materials leftover from the building site.
 To put it simply, the contractor must account for every bent nail, scrap of wood, empty paint can and particle of insulation.
-All waste is placed in roll off dumpsters or in special containers for recycling.
+All waste is placed in roll off dumpsters (visit here if you need one) or in special containers for recycling.
 Once the project is complete, recycled goods are weighed and refuse bound for the dump is measured.
 The solid waste at Custom Structures Eco-House was insignificant, amounting to less than half a dumpster.
 Typically 120 to 160 yards of trash are generated in a job this size.
 In this project 2 1/4 yards were produced.

 When the homebuyers move into this house, they will receive a thorough report detailing everything from the orientation of the house to its carbon footprint, explaining exactly how the ground has been disturbed to prepare the building site.
 Removal of soil, trees and specific small plant life is all documented.

 The orientation of the green building takes maximum advantage of solar exposure.
 Long-lasting cypress overhangs and plantation shutters block invasive summer sunlight but allow warming rays in during winter months.
+Are you ready to make the smart switch to green energy?
+Check out this Smart Solar Energy here for more info!

 In an effort to curb waste, the house was designed on a two-foot grid.
 Framing lumber was harvested regionally.
 It was a select grade to insure that every piece of wood starts straight and stays straight.